-How to back up your iCloud Photo Library
+We highly recommend you backup your iCloud Photo Library

 - Click the iCloud tab.

-Your Mac will now download full-resolution copies of all your images to your external hard drive, stored inside your Photos app library.
+Your Mac will now download full-resolution copies of all your images to your Mac's hard drive, stored inside your Photos app library.
+Depending on how big your iCloud Photo Library is, it may take a while — just be patient.

 How to back up your iCloud Photo Library content to an external drive

-There are two ways to back up your iCloud Photo Library to an external drive: by backing up your Photos library automatically, or manually.
-(You can also export sections of your library, if you don't want to back up the whole thing.)
+There are two ways to back up your iCloud Photo Library to an external drive: backing up your Photos library automatically or manually.
+(You can also export sections of your library if you don't want to back up the whole thing.)

 Back up your Photos library automatically

-If you've turned on the Download Originals option for your Photos library, you can back up your Photos library as part of your regular backup routine.
-Whether you use Time Machine, or clone your hard drive using SuperDuper! or Carbon Copy, your Photos library (and all images and video automatically downloaded from iCloud) will be backed up as well.
-(And if you don't currently use a backup service, well... now's a good time to start!)
+If you've turned on the Download Originals option for your Photos library, you can back up your Photos library as part of your regular backup routine with Time Machine or even an online clone service like Carbon Copy or BackBlaze.
+No matter which method you prefer (though it's highly recommended to use both), your Photos library (and all images and video automatically downloaded from iCloud) will be backed up as well.
+And if you don't currently use a backup service, well... now's a good time to start!

 Back up your Photos library manually

-If you've turned on the Download Originals option for your Photos library but don't want to back it up automatically, you can always copy your Photos library to an external drive at regular intervals.
+If you've turned on the Download Originals option for your Photos library but don't want to back it up automatically, you can always copy your Photos library to an external drive regularly.

 - Connect an external drive to your Mac via USB, USB-C, or Thunderbolt.

-- Wait for it to copy.
+- Wait for it to copy over.

 Create an external library for backing up iCloud Photo Library